Chinese name: Word order

-For people with just a single given name or with compound surnames and single given name, the western name order may add to the complication of confusing the surname and given name.
+For mainland Chinese, Western publications usually preserve the Chinese naming order, with the family name first, followed by the given name.
+This presentation of Chinese-character names is similar to those of Korean names; it differs from the presentation of Japanese names, which are usually reversed in English so they are family name last.
+For people with just a single given name or with compound surnames and a single given name, the western name order may add to the complication of confusing the surname and the given name.